marcopausini/ssr-multistage-decimator/README.md

 # ssr-multistage-decimator
-Hardware design and FPGA-based implementation of a super sample rate multistage decimator using AMD Vivado Design Suite
+Hardware design and FPGA-based implementation of a super sample rate multistage decimator using Vitis High-Level Synthesis.
+The HLS component is synthesized from C++ functions into RTL code for implementation in the programmable logic (PL) region of a Versal Adaptive SoC , Zynq MPSoC, or AMD FPGA device.
+The generated RTL code is exported as a packaged IP for use in the Vivado Design Suite.

+## Super-Sample Rate Filters

+When the required sample frequency is greater than the clock frequency, the filter must be designed to accept multiple input samples and to compute multiple parallel output samples every clock cycle.
+The number of parallel samples is determined by calculating the ratio of between the sample frequency and clock frequency.

 ## Directory Structure

 - `doc/`: Documentation files and design specifications.
 - `hw/`: Hardware design sources including source code, IPs, and constraints.
-  - `src/`: VHDL or Verilog source files for the FPGA design.
+  - `src/`: C++ source files for the HLS design.
   - `tb/`: Testbench files
-  - `ip/`: Custom and third-party IP cores used in the design.
-  - `constraints/`: Constraint files for synthesis and implementation.
-    - `synthesis/`: Constraints specific to synthesis.
-    - `implementation/`: Constraints specific to implementation.
 - `matlab/`: MATLAB models and scripts for signal generation and verification
-- `data/`: Input signals and simulation outptuts
+- `data/`: Input signals and simulation outputs
 - `scripts/`: Automation scripts like TCL scripts, Makefiles, etc.
-  - `build/`: Scripts used for compiling and building the project.
-  - `utils/`: Utility scripts for various tasks.
-- `xdc/`: Xilinx Design Constraints files.
-- `proj/`: Vivado project files including `.xpr`, `.runs`, `.srcs`, etc.
+- `prj_ssr_multistage_decimator/`: Vitis HLS project
 - `output/`: Generated output products like bitstreams, reports, logs, etc.

 ## Signal Processing Details